 Salary Sacrificing may suggest you give up your hard-earned pay, but there could be some benefits to gain.

-It is a voluntary arrangement between you and your employer, where you 'sacrifice' a part of your income in exchange for desired non-cash benefits.
-In other words, you receive a combination of salary (reduced proportion) and benefits in a tax-effective manner.
+It is a voluntary arrangement between you and your employer, where you 'sacrifice' a part of your income for desired non-cash benefits.
+In other words, you receive a combination of salary (reduced proportion) and help in a tax-effective manner.

-Read this blog to find out what salary sacrificing is, how it works in Australia and the tax implications of an arrangement.
+Read this blog to learn what salary sacrifice is, how it works in Australia, the pros and cons, if it's worth it, the tax implications of an arrangement, and more.

 1. What Is Salary Sacrifice?

 Salary sacrifice involves receiving less income from the employer in return for taxed benefits instead of taking a fully assessable salary.

 So, the employee won't get cash but will still receive their money's worth in the form of non-cash benefits such as childcare vouchers, higher pension contributions, etc.

 As the deduction lowers your taxable income, you will pay less tax and national insurance, increasing your take-home pay.
 The Salary Sacrifice arrangement also benefits employers as it helps them save on national insurance contributions.

 Salary Sacrifice is a voluntary agreement between the employer and the employee.
 Some employers automatically enrol their employees in their scheme.
 If you wish to opt out, you can inform your employer.